obirikan/ML_Model_Fraud_Detection/readme.md

-# 💳 Logistic Regression Fraud Detection Project
+# 💳 Logistic Regression Fraud Detection

 This project demonstrates how to use **Logistic Regression** to detect fraudulent transactions using the `transactions.csv` dataset.